-Teams tend to agree that personalization is an important capability to fuel the growth of their digital products, customer experience and overall business alike.
+Teams tend to agree that personalization is an important capability to fuel the growth of their digital products, and overall business alike.
 Differences tend to arise when you ask the same group of people to define personalization and a set of tactical steps that they follow to build personalization into the piece of the customer experience they manage.

 A combination of different disciplines applying their own interpretation to the term “personalization,” siloed tools providing inconsistent contextual customer information across different customer experience channels (e.g. a CMS supporting by marketing teams powering the .com vs product analytics supported by product management teams powering the mobile app), and the lack of material use cases to live up to the benefits promised to consumers has created a vacuum where Netflix, Spotify and Amazon are the only use cases that often come to mind when this topic is brought up.

-Contrary to public opinion, personalization is not simply a recommendation engine for content, shows, articles, products or whatever else you can recommend to people.
+Contrary to public opinion, personalization is not simply a for content, shows, articles, products or whatever else you can recommend to people.
 There are so many other ways to personalize your experience; recommendations are just one tool in your personalization toolbox you can use to build better experiences for your customers.

 Personalization is the systems product that marketing and technology teams bake in to identify the people using the product and deliver to them the content, experience, or functionality that matters to their role or persona.